 When you are ready to use those tomatoes all you need to do is thaw them in the refrigerator.
 Once thawed, the skins will slip right off.
 Easy, peasy.
 Then you can chop them however you need them for each recipe.

 Now, frozen tomatoes can’t be eaten like fresh tomatoes, but neither can most preserved vegetables.
 I will tell you though that they are excellent in soup and they are great in salsa if you drain them just a bit.
 We use them in recipes all winter long!

-So even if you just have a couple tomato plants, you shouldn’t let any go to waste.
-A couple minutes is all it takes to preserve those extra tomatoes.
+So even if you just have a couple of tomato plants, you shouldn’t let any go to waste.
+A couple of minutes is all it takes to preserve those extra tomatoes.
 And this winter, when the stores are full of bland, flavorless red blobs, you’ll be glad you took the time to freeze your homegrown goodness.

 Do you preserve any of your homegrown produce?
 What is your favorite method to store your harvest?